Karen Thompson Medhi Professor Emeritus, College of Engineering

 Additional Accomplishments

-In addition to more than 75 peer reviewed journal publications, dozens of explanatory education products, and four patents, she is the author of the books Survive and Thrive: A Guide for Untenured Faculty and Introduction to Engineering Research.
+In addition to more than 80 peer reviewed journal publications, dozens of explanatory education products, and four patents, she is the author of the books Survive and Thrive: A Guide for Untenured Faculty and Introduction to Engineering Research.
 Prof. Crone has been funded by National Institutes of Health, National Science Foundation, Department of Energy, Air Force Office of Scientific Research, and the Whitaker Foundation.
-She was awarded a CAREER Award form NSF (2002) and a K18 Career Enhancement Award for Stem Cell Research from NIH (2011).
+She was awarded a CAREER Award from NSF (2002) and a K18 Career Enhancement Award for Stem Cell Research from NIH (2011).

 Professional Highlights

-- Program Director, Civil, Mechanical, and Manufacturing Innovation (CMMI) Division, National Science Foundation, Engineering Directorate, 2021-2023
+- Program Director, 2021-2023, and Expert, 2023-2025, Civil, Mechanical, and Manufacturing Innovation (CMMI) Division, National Science Foundation, Engineering Directorate

 - Associate Chair for Faculty and Staff Development, Dept. of Engineering Physics, University of Wisconsin-Madison, 2019-2021